UT-CHG/PolyADCIRC/doc/subdomain.rst

     $ git clone --separate-git-dir=$HOME/v50_subdomain ices-workstation:/org/groups/chg/lgraham/v50_subdomain

-Since this code is currently in development it is not in a public repository.
-If you would like a copy of the code let me know.
-If you would like a copy of the original :program:`Subdomain ADCIRC v.50` code you should contact John Baugh at NCSU.
+If you would like a copy of :program:`Subdomain ADCIRC v.50` code you should contact John Baugh at NCSU.
+They have a great graphical interface for the `ADCIRC Subdomain Modeling Tool<https://github.com/atdyer/SMT>`_.

 Make sure you are in the ``subdomain`` branch of the ``PolyADCIRC`` repo::